mingxia-zjut/VP-LQP/README.md

  <a href='#-todo'><img src='https://img.shields.io/badge/Paper-PDF-orange'></a>

-This repository hosts the code, data and model weight of **VP-LQP**
+This repository hosts the code, data and models weight of **VP-LQP**
 </div>

 ## README